 “The push for earthly bliss is at the core of the American soul.”-Eric G. Wilson

-ENLARGED TO SHOW TEXTURE The bathtub is not only a container for the sprinkles, but also a container for my body bathing in these sprinkles, which was filmed, and then projected on the north wall.
+ENLARGED TO SHOW TEXTURE The bathtub is not only a container for the sprinkles, but also a container for my body bathing in these sprinkles, which was filmed, and then projected.
 This large- scale video runs for the duration of 14 minutes on continuous loop to symbolize the repetition of the every day, the continual cycle of desire and fulfillment within consumerism, religion and sexuality.

 CLEAN HANDS The viewer must look inside the opening of the vent in order to view a small video projection.
 The video is a short two and half minute looping depiction of my hands massaging shags of flesh colored carpet.
 As I slowly pour water and sprinkles, my hands and carpet are stained purple.
 The act of looking inward and downward, is a metaphor for looking beneath the surface of an image, an attempt at self reflection in which the stains point to a dirtier reality, hidden within the outer image of cleanliness and idealized perfection.

 Enlarged to Show Texture, Exhibition in Gallery 5, Haw Contemporary, Kansas City, MO

 Two-person exhibition and collaboration with Jessica Machacek at Lamar Dodd School of Art in Athens, GA.

 "UGA MFA candidate Jessica Machacek and MFA candidate at the University of Kansas Ella Weber are two artists who examine, through sculpture and photography, the physical and psychological presence of everyday objects.
 Their works blend concepts of the found and the fabricated, the real and the synthetic as the artists explore a late-capitalist mode of production that relies on and creates overconsumption, superficial realities, and constructed happiness."

 home n food